Funding Committee

 Getting Paid

-Payments from ArduPilot are made in one of two ways:
+Payments from ArduPilot are made via PayPal: